4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 Presidential memorandum of March 4, 1997, NIH is prohibited from using Federal funds for cloning of human

 NIH appropriated funds may not be used, other than for normal and recognized executive-legislative relationships for

 publicity or propaganda purposes, for the preparation, distortion, or use of an kit, pamphlet, booklet, publication,

-radio, television, or video presentation designed to support or defeat legislation pending before the Congress or
+electronic communication, radio, television, or video presentation designed to support or defeat legislation pending before the Congress or

 any State legislature, except in presentation to the Congress or any State legislature itself.
 No part of any